 Finance.
-Bank of America example
+Bank Of America Example

 In the early 2000s, many people struggled to save money.
 It was an impossible task because they lived from paycheck to paycheck.
 Realizing this problem, Bank of America wanted to start a new user experience process and offer a relevant solution.
 Together with a UX design consultant from IDEO, they began to study clients’ habits.
 In short, they noticed that people often rounded numbers when keeping a record of the family budget.

 Technology.
-Samsung example
+Samsung Example

 The guys at Special Projects helped Samsung understand why older people refuse to use smartphones.
 They conducted a study and found out that the reason was not their age or lack of technical skills.
-Users could not deal with a smartphone due to poor UX of the telephone manuals.
+Users could not deal with a smartphone due to the poor UX of the telephone manuals.
 Standard instructions and encrypted terminology scared users away.

-Using design thinking principles, authors offered a manual in the form of a book.
+Using design thinking principles, the authors offered a manual in the form of a book.
 Unlike the usual small print guide, the book had a large font.
 Besides, it gave instructions in little portions.
 Each page described only one action.
 For example, how to turn on the phone or how to insert a sim card.

 The main plus of the book was its interactivity.
 It allowed putting a phone into the book, literally.
 After that, the user could set up a device without breaking away from the text.

 Tourism.
-Airbnb example
+Airbnb Example

 In 2009, Airbnb was on the verge of a crisis.
 Therefore, the founders wanted to improve their product design process.
 They began to dig for the reason for not using the service.
 Looking through the ads of the landlords, they realized that photos of all houses were pretty similar.
 Here are the features that caught the eye: